kimhoyun-robotair/nav2_slam_px4/README.md

 ros2 launch rtabmap_nav2_px4 bringup.launch.py
 ```

+You can switch the mode for Drone (SLAM or Navigation) in `bringup.launch.py`
+If you want to use package for Navigation, Pleaze Uncomment the line navigation in `bringup.launch.py`.

 - The following nodes will run:
 1. TF publishing (odom ↔ base_link ↔ sensor_link etc)
 2. Keyboard-based PX4 velocity control node (in a separate terminal)